bgoonz/NextJS-Notes/10-building-a-blog/posts/getting-started-with-nextjs.md

 ---
-title: 'Getting Started with NextJS' date:'2023-01-30'
+title: 'Getting Started with NextJS'
+date: '2023-01-30'
-image: gettting-started-nextjs.webp
+image: gettting-started-nextjs.png
-exerpt: "Dive into the world of NextJS, a powerful React framework.
+excerpt: "Dive into the world of NextJS, a powerful React framework.
 This guide provides a comprehensive introduction for beginners, covering the basics of setting up your development environment, understanding the core concepts, and creating your first NextJS application."
 isFeatured: true
 ---

 # NextJS